spider-themes/bbp-core/readme.txt

 - **11. External Image Insert Button:** Easily insert images with a single click or by using a URL.

-- **12. EAuto Approval:** Automatically approve topic replies instantly with this feature.
+- **12. Auto Approval:** Automatically approve topic replies instantly with this feature.
 Save time by enabling seamless conversation flow without needing manual approval for every single reply.

-- **13. Replies with A2ttachments:** Control reply moderation with attachments.
+- **13. Replies with Attachments:** Control reply moderation with attachments.
 Choose to approve or unapprove replies containing files, ensuring content safety while keeping discussions organized and secure.

 == Frequently Asked Questions ==